ChunCChan/ChunCChan.github.io/README.md

 After I have learnt the basic of computer graphic, I began to study current simulation topics, such as finite element analysis, decrete element method, finite volume method, and smooth particle hydrodynamics.
 (Example of water tank simulation I have done https://github.com/ChunCChan/ChunCChan.github.io/blob/master/Water%20Tank.mp4)

+In particular, my project on evaporation and condensation is an extremely deep dive for me in particle simulation.